-WARNING: WHEN FINISHING THE FIREPLACE, NEVER OBSTRUCT OR MODIFY THE AIR INLET/ OUTLET GRILLES IN ANY MANNER.
+WARNING: WHEN FINISHING THE FIREPLACE. /!\ NEVER OBSTRUCT OR MODIFY THE AIR INLET/ OUTLET GRILLES IN ANY MANNER.

 Install optional marble and brass trim surround kits as desired.
-Marble, brass, brick, tile, or other non-combustible materials can be used to cover up the gap between the sheet rock and the fireplace.
+Marble, brass, brick, tile, or other non-combustible materials can be used to cover up the gap between combustible material (sheetrock or wood) and the fireplace.